 As a result of some of the things I learnt while researching my columns, I began the investigations which culminated in my next book, Captive State: the corporate takeover of Britain, published in 2000.
 The discoveries it made, I felt, shone new light on politics in this country.
 But while the books I had written about other countries were reviewed in most of the papers, Captive State was reviewed hardly anywhere, at least when it was first published.
 The deathly silence with which the book was received suggested to me that some issues are treated by the media as too impolite to discuss.

 One of the outcomes of Feral was the charity Rewilding Britain, that I helped to found.
 It’s been amazing to witness the traction that rewilding has begun to gain in this country: I hope to see big changes within my lifetime.

-My latest finished project is the concept album I’ve written with the remarkable musician Ewan McLennan, called Breaking the Spell of Loneliness, that was released in autumn 2016.
-We have been touring it around Britain, turning the gigs into parties that bring strangers into contact with each other.
-It has worked out better than I could have imagined.
-The astonishing people we’ve met and their willingness to take social risks have restored my faith in humankind, and point to possible solutions to some of our crises.
+In 2016, I released an album I wrote with the remarkable musician Ewan McLennan, called Breaking the Spell of Loneliness.
+We have toured it around Britain, turning the gigs into parties that bring strangers into contact with each other.
+It worked out better than I could have imagined.
+The astonishing people we met and their willingness to take social risks have restored my faith in humankind, and point to possible solutions to some of our crises.